by Alan Prendergast, Westword

 On appeal, the Third Circuit reversed each ruling.
 The individual claims were reversed because the plaintiffs had been released prior to the district court’s decision, rendering their constitutional challenge moot.
 As such, the lower court lacked jurisdiction to rule on the merits of their claims.

 However, in reversing the denial of class certification, the Court of Appeals reinstated the constitutional challenge.
-The Court held that “class claims can breathe life into an otherwise moot case ...
+The Court held that “class claims can breathe life into an ...

 by Christopher Zoukis

 Suicides at the California Institution for Women (CIW) in Chino have surged to alarming levels.
 Six prisoners have killed themselves within the past three years, according to Krissi Khokhobashvili, spokesperson for the California Department of Corrections and Rehabilitation (CDCR).
 In the same period, she added, there were 71 suicide attempts at CIW, one of two women’s prisons in the state.